uyuni-project/uyuni-rfc/accepted/0000-subscription-matching-in-public-clouds.md

 # Detailed design
 [design]: #detailed-design

 Most of the implementation effort needed is about coding each one of the needed plugins for `virtual-host-gatherer`.
-On the Java side, we would need to adapt `VirtualHostManagerProcessor.java` and most probably also `VirtualInstanceManager.java` in a similar way that we do when processing a KUBERNETES virtual host, since we don't always know about amount of RAM, number of CPUs, etc from the Virtualization Host.
+On the Java side, an alternative is to fake some info provided by the gatherer since we don't know really about some details of the Public Cloud node: like "CPUArch", "RAM", "number of CPU" and some others.
+On the other hand, an adaptation could be done in `VirtualHostManagerProcessor.java` and most probably also `VirtualInstanceManager.java` in a similar way that we do when processing a KUBERNETES virtual host, to not require those values when creating the information about the nodes (foreign hosts).

+- Implement different Public Cloud providers plugins for `virtual-host-gatherer` as detailed later on this RFC.
+- Java side to allow "nodes" (FOREIGN hosts) that doesn't contains "RAM", "number CPU", "Mhz", etc (as currently required and described later on the example JSON). (optional)
+- Add a generic "cloud" CPUArch/ServerArch value to allow "nodes" from Public Cloud where we don't know the architecture.
+Allow `FOREIGN_ENTITLEMENT` for it.
+- Generalize the documentation about File-based Virtual Host Manager to extend it to the Public Cloud usage [link to doc](https://www.suse.com/documentation/suse-manager-4/4.0/suse-manager/client-configuration/virt-file.html)

 ## 1-2 Virtual Machine Licensing